Last Updated: May 10, 2021

-We take the security of our systems seriously and we also value the developer community.
-Our responsible disclosure policy promotes the discovery and reporting of security vulnerabilities to helps us ensure the security and privacy of our users.
-If you are a security researching please follow the guidelines and steps below to report vulnerabilities.
+We take the security of our systems seriously, and we also value the developer community.
+Our responsible disclosure policy promotes the discovery and reporting of security vulnerabilities to help us ensure the security and privacy of our users.
+If you’re a security researcher, please follow the guidelines and steps below to report vulnerabilities.

 We require all security researchers to:

 - Avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing;

 - Perform research only within the scope set out below;